COVID-19 Testing, Protocols, and Contact Tracing.

 Positive COVID Tests

-If a staff member or student reports having tested positive for COVID-19, the school nurse will notify the Cortland County health department to determine steps needed to be taken for the school community.
+If a staff member or student reports having tested positive for COVID-19, the school nurse will notify the Cortland County health department and/or Broome County health department (dependent on the county of residency of the individual) to determine steps needed to be taken for the school community.

 - The district will assist the public health department in contact tracing for confirmed cases of COVID-19.